galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 Disregulation in {AS} can lead to the activation of {OCGs} or the inactivation of {TSGs}, which can promote or suppress tumorigenesis, respectively ({% cite Bashyam2019 %}).
 However, the strict classification of cancer genes as either {OCGs} or {TSGs} may be an oversimplification, as some genes can exhibit a dual role in cancer development, often impacting the same facet of tumorigenesis ({% cite Bashyam2019 %}).
 One of the mechanism that has been proposed to partially explain this apparently contradictory effect is the differential usage of isoforms, often referred to as {IS}.
 This regulatory phenomenon has been demonstrated to have a substantial biological impact in a diverse range of biological contexts, caused by functional diversity potential of the different isoforms ({% cite VittingSeerup2017 %}).

-In this tutorial, we aim to perform a genome-wide analysis of {IS} in cancer, with the objective of identifying genes of potential clinical relevance and gene regulatory networks on genome-scale.
+In this tutorial, we aim to perform a genome-wide analysis of {IS} driven by an oncogene fusion gene EWS-FLI1, with the objective of identifying genes of potential clinical relevance and gene regulatory networks on genome-scale.

 > <agenda-title></agenda-title>
 >